 Idaho Code §33-113 charges the Board to define the limits of all public instruction to assure that educational needs are met and in a manner that prevents duplication of services.
-To that end, the Board established policies and procedures requiring development of a comprehensive planning process for the organization and delivery of postsecondary programs and courses by Idaho’s postsecondary institutions.
+Board policies and procedures require development of a comprehensive planning process for the organization and delivery of postsecondary programs and courses by Idaho’s postsecondary institutions.
 Each public institution must prepare and submit plans of proposed new programs they anticipate offering consistent with their respective Statewide and Regional Program Responsibility.
-The Office of the State Board of Education (OSBE) incorporates each institution’s plans to create a rolling Five-Year Academic Plan that consists of proposed programs as well as current programs.
+The Office of the State Board of Education incorporates each institution’s plans to create a rolling Five-Year Academic Plan that consists of proposed programs as well as current programs.

 Five- Year Plan Templates and Instructions

-Using the Excel template provided by the OSBE, institutions will provide detailed programmatic information for each current and proposed program with a Statewide and/or Regional responsibility pursuant to Board Policy III.Z., Planning and Delivery of Postsecondary Programs and Courses.
+Using the Excel template provided, institutions will provide detailed programmatic information for each current and proposed program with a Statewide and/or Regional responsibility pursuant to Board Policy III.Z., Planning and Delivery of Postsecondary Programs and Courses.